myflowpl/generator-angular-flow/README.md

 Improve productivity and consistency on your AngularJS projects.
 Designed for large multi-module ng apps.
-Uses: Webpack, sass, ui-router, ui-bootstrap.
+Uses: angular, webpack, sass, ui-router, ui-bootstrap, angular-modals.

 ## Features
 - easily create multiple angular modules in your project